-ASSISTANT VICE PRESIDENT OF STUDENT AFFAIRS or his/her designee will be present on campus.
+DEAN OF STUDENT AFFAIRS or his/her designee will be present on campus.

-ASSISTANT VICE PRESIDENT OF STUDENT AFFAIRS will ensure the presence on campus of such personnel under their supervision as the emergency may warrant, or will ensure that necessary help is available when required.
+DEAN OF STUDENT AFFAIRS will ensure the presence on campus of such personnel under their supervision as the emergency may warrant, or will ensure that necessary help is available when required.

 Prior to the designation of an alert, the Department of Residence Life will ensure those individuals residing in residence halls and apartments are familiar with appropriate emergency actions to take should such an alert be necessary.

 Upon notification of an alert, DEAN OF STUDENT AFFAIRS personnel will make every effort to have Residence Hall and apartment occupants who live within the DFW area leave the campus and proceed to their homes for the duration of the alert.

 The relocation and evacuation plans of Residence Halls and the Student Apartments will be coordinated with University of Dallas Police Department to ensure the security of personal effects left in the facilities.
 Residence Hall Assistants should be directed to obtain names of all individuals at evacuation sites during the alert and provide this list to the University of Dallas Police Department and appropriate administrators.